stouffer/EvoGeoModules/manuscript/manuscript.md

 [@pois15wce].
 It follows that community-level measures of phylogenetic signal, while they *do* quantify how closely interactions are a product of phylogeny, do not allow us to draw conclusions on coevolution.
-Nevertheless, interaction-level measures are useful, in that, when expressed as the contribution of interactions to the overall signal, they allow us to *compare* the importance of interactions across replicated communities.
+Nevertheless, interaction-level measures are useful in that, when expressed as the contribution of interactions to the overall signal, they allow us to *compare* the importance of interactions across replicated communities.
 Communities from the same regional pool vary because (i) the local species pool is at best a subset of the regional species